MadStu/connect-4-plus/README.md

     - Click on "Add buildpack" again and add the nodejs build pack for the web interface to work.
 Be sure these 2 are in that order, Python first.
     - Click on the Deploy tab at the top, select GitHub and connect to your GitHub account.
     - Search for the repository name (connect-4) and click the "Connect" button.
-    - Scroll down to the Automatic deploys section and choose the main branch to deploy from.
+    - Scroll down to the Manual deploy section and choose the main branch to deploy from.
-    - Click the "Enable Automatic Deploys" button which syncs the herokuapp.com files with your repository every so often.
+    - Click the "Deploy Branch" button which syncs the herokuapp.com files with the repository.

 You can also deploy to your own systems.